Skip to main content

 Orthobiologic Methods

-If the nerve pain in knee persists, orthobiologic procedures are the best treatments.
+If the nerve pain in the knee persists, orthobiologic procedures are the best treatments.
 Cell-based therapy and platelet-rich plasma therapy (PRP) are popular orthobiologic methods that replace your damaged tissues with newer ones.

 Cell-based or stem cell therapy is completed within 1.5-2 hours, while PRP therapy takes 45 minutes.
 After the treatment, your doctor will probably send you home within a few hours.